Vietnam to quarantine visitors in coronavirus battle

 “It’s temporary.
 The restriction will be in place for 15 to 30 days,” it added, without saying when the ban would take effect.

-In a statement published late on Tuesday, Vietnam’s government said it would introduce mandatory quarantine for visitors from the United States, Europe and Association of Southeast Asian Nations (ASEAN) countries.
+In a statement late on Tuesday, the government said Vietnam would introduce a mandatory quarantine for visitors from the United States, Europe and the Association of Southeast Asian Nations (ASEAN) countries.

 The statement did not say when it would introduce the quarantine measures.